ChiTu3D/ChiTu-3D-Printer-Controller/README.md

 # ChiTu-3D-Printer-Controller
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ChiTu Controller is developed by CBD Technology Co., Ltd.
 All details of the motherboard and software can download from the official website.
-The Official website is www.cbd-3d.com
+The Official website is www.cbd-3d.com  and   www.chitu3d.com

 #  Development History